Configuring the student profile

 ⌘/

-Because each profile layout combinations can be saved and shared across your school, the whole team can pull up the same view in seconds.
+Because each layout can be saved and shared across your school, the whole team can pull up the same view in seconds.
 You can also set year-level defaults so the right layout loads automatically when staff first open the Profile page.

 Common use cases: Parent-teacher interviews, student goal-setting and SET Plan meetings, attendance conversations, coaching sessions, mentoring, data review with year-level teams, and generating PDFs or PDF Bundles for staff folders.